Athozs/hass-additional-ca/README.md

 ## 4. HOW DOES _Additional CA_ WORK UNDER THE HOOD ?

+### 4.1.
+Docker

+If you're running Home Assistant with Docker:

 When enabled, _Additional CA_ integration looks for private Certificates Authorities files (CAs) and self-signed certs in `config/additional_ca` directory.

 _Additional CA_ loads private CAs and self-signed certs only at Home Assistant startup.
-After upgrading Home Assistant to a new version, you need to restart Home Assistant to load again your certificates.

 It copies private CAs and self-signed certs to `/usr/local/share/ca-certificates/` directory inside container and uses `update-ca-certificates` command line to update TLS/SSL trust store.

+### 4.2.
+HAOS - Home Assistant Operating System

-There is a check for Home Assistant installation type: if HAOS or Supervised installation is detected, then it will add private CA in Certifi CA bundle if not yet added (thanks to @nabbi for the contribution).
+If you're running Home Assistant from HAOS or Supervised installation, _Additional CA_ integration works the same way as with Docker, but you can't export environment variable permanently in HAOS, so there is a workaround: _Additional CA_ integration will also add private CA in Certifi CA bundle `/usr/local/lib/python3.xx/site-packages/certifi/cacert.pem` if not yet present (thanks to @nabbi for the contribution).

-For now, _Additional CA_ won't be visible in Home Assistant integrations dashboard, there is not UI component for _Additional CA_ integration.
-This may be possible in future release.
+Thus, in HAOS, your private CA or self-signed cert will appear both in container CA trust store (because HAOS actually runs a container inside) and Certifi CA bundle.

+After upgrading Home Assistant to a new version, you need to reboot Home Assistant to load again your certificates.

 ## 5. SET `REQUESTS_CA_BUNDLE` ENVIRONMENT VARIABLE

+Home Assistant implements an SSL context based on the environment variable `REQUESTS_CA_BUNDLE`.

 Only for Docker installation type and Core installation type, you may need to set environment variable `REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt`

 This is optional, it depends on your installed integrations.

+Anyway, setting environment variable `REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt` __should not__ break your Home Assistant server.

  > 📝 __Note__: At time of writing, I could not find on the internet a reliable way to set permanently an environment variable in Home Assistant OS.
-As a workaround, _Additional CA_ integration adds your private CA into Certifi CA bundle if not yet added.
+As a workaround, _Additional CA_ integration adds your private CA into Certifi CA bundle if not yet present.

-### 5.1.
-Integrations based on _Requests_

-If some of your installed Home Assistant integrations are using the famous _Requests_ Python lib under the hood, and those integrations need to access remote servers using your private CA, then you will have to set environment variable `REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt`, so [those integrations are aware of your private CA](https://requests.readthedocs.io/en/latest/user/advanced/#ca-certificates).

-If your HA integrations does not use _Requests_ Python package, then no need to set `REQUESTS_CA_BUNDLE`.

-__How do you know if HA integrations use _Requests_ Python package ?__

-Read the Python code of those integrations and seek for `requests` package.

-Anyway, setting environment variable `REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt` __should not__ break your Home Assistant server.

-### 5.2 RESTful core integrations

-Also, if you use [RESTful](https://www.home-assistant.io/integrations/rest) integrations from Home Assistant (including RESTful command and others), then you need to set `REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt` as an environment variable.
-Home Assistant implements an SSL context based on the env var `REQUESTS_CA_BUNDLE`.

-May be possible for other integrations, I did not check.

 ## 6. HOW TO REMOVE A PRIVATE CA ?